Medical questions & health advice by licensed doctors

-Why does my eye twitch by itself?
+"Why does my eye twitch by itself?"

 I am a 38 year old woman, and this strange thing happens to me sometimes.
 I will be going about my average day, and the area under my eye will start to twitch.
 I can feel it moving, and it does it for a few seconds.
 I have even seen it in the mirror sometimes, where it will just start moving by itself.
 It doesn't hurt, and it doesn't last very long.
 It can be embarassing when I am in public since I don't want anyone to notice it and I can't stop it.
 It just stops by itself.
 I'm just wondering what would cause this, and is there anything I should do about it, or is it just one of those things that I don't need to worry about?

 You might notice that your eye is more likely to twitch when you are tired.
 Alternatively, there is a slight possibility that this could be related to another medical condition.
 If anyone in your family has any muscle disorders, then this possibility would be raised and you should speak to a physician about your eye.
 Otherwise, try to pay attention to what circumstances surround your eye twitching, make note of them, and then discuss this particular issue with your physician at your next physical exam.
 Also and of course, if you have other symptoms such as changes in vision or spasms that affect larger motor groups, please make an appointment to discuss these symptoms with your doctor more quickly.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.